bmrb-io/BMRB-API/README.md

 We intend to keep each released version of the API live as long as is feasible.

 Releases will be named with a major and minor version and optionally a revision number.
-For example, the current release version is v1.2.
-This means that it is the 1st API version and there have been two minor releases.
+For example, the current release version is v2.0.
+This means that it is the 2nd API version and there have been zero minor releases.

 Major release version incrementing means that the API may have changed in a way that breaks existing queries.
 Therefore you should write your applications to